 - Cleanse: Properly cleanse the skin, since all acne starts with a blocked oil gland.
 Make sure you also remove all makeup before bed.

 - Steam: Steam your face two to three times a week after washing to further decongest pores.

-- Peel: Follow with an at-home chemical peel such as Dr. Gross Alpha Beta Extra Strength Daily Peel to remove dead skin and debris and to decongest pores to remove oil gland blockage.
+- Peel: Follow with an at-home chemical peel such as Dr. Dennis Gross Skincare Alpha Beta Extra Strength Daily Peel to remove dead skin and debris and to decongest pores to remove oil gland blockage.
 “This preps pores and skin to better receive ingredients that may follow,” says Gross.

 - Treat: To combat acne the effective-yet-gentle way, start by using over-the-counter anti-acne remedies that contain pore-clearing salicylic acid or bacteria-banishing benzoyl peroxide.
 “If neither works well enough independently, try using them both together,” suggests Gross.
 (Heads-up: Sulfur is also a fantastic spot treatment to draw out the oil and kill bacteria.)

 - Hydrate: Apply an oil-free moisturizer, such as Dr. Dennis Gross Skincare Hyaluronic Marine Oil-Free Moisture Cushion.
 Any external oil from products contributes to blockage, so make sure the product you are using specifically says it's oil-free.
 “You have no room for an additional source of oil from an outside product,” warns Gross.
 “Even if a product suggests it’s oil-free by saying things like ‘won’t clog pores’ or ‘dermatologist-tested,’ it can still contain oil.”